Webinar: The Future of QA in the AI World. Register Now.

 Step 2: Identify a data storage source to save the data set in and connect it

 The data set needs to be stored in a place that can be accessed through your code.
 This compatibility needs to be checked.
-Also, when doing so, check for specifications of the source like a number of rows that can be supported, type of characters, and so on.
+Also, when doing so, check for specifications of the source, like the number of rows that can be supported, the type of characters, and so on.
 These specifications should not hamper your data set.

 Step 3: Create test data

-The data set can be generated manually or through some tool that creates such data.
+The data set can be generated manually or through a tool that creates such data.
 This data can then be stored in the identified data source.

 Step 4: Segregate the code and data set part of the test cases